CharlesEmil/CharlesEmil/README.md

 ## ☕ Stay Connected
 I made this Github page to share the world my work and connect to the Data Lovers !
 Lets stay in touch !
-Feel free to connect with me on :
+Feel free to connect with me on:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/charles-emil-fouche/)